johnhines/Practice/README.md

 # Practice
-Catchall repo to hold practice projects and exercises
+Catch all repo to hold practice projects and exercises